code0monkey1/learn-typescript-express-fullstackopen/README.md

        > A native runnable JavaScript production build of the Express backend is created in file `index.js` inside the directory `build`.

   1. Currently, if we run ESlint it will also interpret the files in the build  directory .
-We don't want that, since the code there is compiler-generated.
+We don't want that, an it's `.js` code created by the compiler.
 We can `prevent this` by `creating` a `.eslintignore` file that lists the content we want `ESlint to ignore`.

        ```json
          // .eslintignore